m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ````
 which we can then use in our routes, just as though it were one of Spray's builtin directives.
 There's no spray-specific logic to learn, no need for explicit IDE support, no awkward boundary between the two languages - it's all just Scala.

 Your IDE's Scala support is probably less mature, stable and complete than its Java support.
-But it may well be better than your IDE's Spring or Drools or
+But it may well be more mature than your IDE's Spring or Drools or Jersey support.

 ## You're extending the language